-Types of Urinary Catheters
+Types of Catheters Medicare Covers

 These are available for both men and women.
 Insertion is done through the urethra.
 Sometimes a surgical hole is made in the stomach. this connects with the bladder directly; allowing the bladder to drain into a bag.